markschl/snakecharmer/README.md

 **Non-features**

 The software does not assist with comprehensive statistical analyses, even though the integrated pipelines may offer them.
-Since the output files are in commonly used formats (such as BIOM v1), they can still serve as input for many analysis toolkits.
+Since the output files are in commonly used formats (such as BIOM), they can still serve as input for many analysis toolkits.
 There is also a dedicated [import script for R](#analyzing-in-r).

 **Integrated pipelines**